-Let us understand the advantages and dis-advantages of term insurance and decide which life insurance product is to be taken.
-As per the experts opinion every individual should have some sort of life insurance protection.
+Let us understand the advantages and disadvantages of term life insurance and decide which life insurance product is to be taken.
+As per the expert's opinion every individual should have some sort of life insurance protection.

-- Income tax exemption: Government of India is offering income tax exemption for people taking life insurance.
-This exemption is provided to encourage people to take life insurance protection which comes handy at the time of unfortunate death of the insured.
+- Income tax exemption: The government of India is offering income tax exemption for people taking life insurance.
+This exemption is provided to encourage people to take life insurance protection which comes in handy at the time of unfortunate death of the insured.

 - Section 80 C: Under this section of Income Tax, you can avail tax benefit for the premium paid towards the policy.
 The premium paid towards term insurance, up to a maximum limit of Rs.1.5 Lac is eligible for tax exemption under section 80 C of Income Tax.

 - Section 80 D: Term insurance comes under section 80d the premium paid by you for the Critical Illness rider can be claimed for exemption under this section of the Insurance Act.
-Under this section of Income tax both “indemnity” and “defined benefit” kinds of health insurance including critical illness is eligible for tax benefit.
+Under this section of Income-tax, both “indemnity” and “defined benefit” kinds of health insurance including critical illness are eligible for tax benefit.

-- Low premium & High Sum assured: The premium that is to be paid in the term insurance is low while the sum assured that is given is high.
-For example a person aged 25 years with an annual income of Rs.10 Lakhs is eligible for a sum assured of up to 15 times of his/her annual salary.
-In this case for a sum assured of Rs.1.5 Crore and for a period of 30 years the yearly premium comes around Rs.10, 000.
+- Low premium & High Sum assured: The premium that is to be paid in the term insurance cover is low while the sum assured that is given is high.
+For example, a person aged 25 years with an annual income of Rs.10 Lakhs is eligible for a sum assured of up to 15 times his/her annual salary.
+In this case for a sum assured of term insurance Rs.1.5 Crore and for a period of 30 years the yearly premium comes around Rs.10, 000.
 If you want to take any other life insurance product with such sum assured then the premium would be very high compared to the term insurance.

 - Riders: The term insurance is a base policy like that of pizza base without any toppings.
-Riders or otherwise called toppings on a pizza can be opted at the time of purchasing the policy.
-Extra premium is to be paid for each rider which is same as the extra amount to be paid for each topping on a pizza.
-Different riders offered include money back, critical illness rider, accidental death benefit rider and waiver of premium in case of critical illness or disability rider.
+Riders or otherwise called toppings on a pizza can opt at the time of purchasing the policy.
+Extra premium is to be paid for each rider which is the same as the extra amount to be paid for each topping on a pizza.
+Different riders offered include money back, critical illness rider, accidental death benefit rider,, and waiver of premium in case of critical illness or disability rider.

 - Insured cannot reap the benefits: In term insurance as discussed the claim proceedings are paid to the family members of the deceased and there is no survival benefit.
 So the insured that pays the premium cannot enjoy the claim proceedings as he would be dead for the policy to trigger.

-Click on https://www.policybachat.com/life-insurance for term insurance plans comparison and get the best term insurance quotes online, know the term insurance advantages and disadvantages
+Click on term life insurance plans for comparison and get the best term insurance quotes online, know the term insurance advantages and disadvantages